-Working as a bookkeeper is an excellent way to make good money and gain the flexibility and freedom that you crave.
+Working as a virtual bookkeeper is an excellent way to make good money and gain the flexibility and freedom you crave.
 Plus, getting started is easy.
 There’s not a lot of set-up or equipment required, aside from a computer, an internet connection, and bookkeeping software.
-While learning the ropes of bookkeeping can take some time, almost anyone with a head for numbers and a propensity for data entry can learn with practice.
+While learning the ropes of bookkeeping can take some time, almost anyone with a head for numbers and a propensity for data entry can learn this skill with practice.

-However, bookkeepers are more focused on the day-to-day operations, like tracking income, and expenses.
-While some experience is beneficial to working as a bookkeeper, you don’t need a college degree or CPA certification.
-Therefore, while the bookkeeping role requires close attention to detail and a high level of accuracy, there’s less responsibility than the role of an accountant.
+However, bookkeepers are more focused on the day-to-day operations of tracking income and expenses and balancing the books.
+While experience is beneficial to working as a bookkeeper, you don’t need a college degree or CPA license.
+Therefore, while the bookkeeping role requires close attention to detail and a high level of accuracy, there’s less responsibility than an accountant’s role.

 What Types of Work Do Bookkeepers Do?

-Common tasks often include:
+Common bookkeeping tasks often include:

-- Entering and managing accounts receivable
+- Entering income and expenses

 - Managing inventory counts

-- Overseeing payroll
+- Processing payroll

 - Monitoring petty cash

-What Training Do You Need?
+What Qualifications Do You Need?

-If you have a college degree in business, accounting, or mathematics, if you've balanced the books for a family business, or if you've worked as a store manager — you probably have a good foundation to work from home as a bookkeeper.
+If you have a formal education in business, accounting, or mathematics or previous experience balancing the books for a family business or shop — you probably have a good foundation to work from home as a bookkeeper.

 How Much Do Bookkeepers Make?